munkycool/munkycool/README.md

 # Working on / Learning

-- Studying cybersecurity engineering at the wonderful Iowa State University
+- Studying cybersecurity engineering and political science at the wonderful Iowa State University
+- Becoming an old grandma by learning C
 - Learning BASH scripting
-- learning Python
+- learning Python (PS I love snakes)
 - Thinking about learning Rust.
 Don't ask why I haven't learned it yet, I'm just a little bit lazy
 - Administering my power hungry home lab, which is currently running RHEL

+# What I know / am confident about

+- As should be obvious I absolutely love Linux

 # Website